Why Business SMS is still so popular

 I’m sure that’s a gross over-simplification of the situation but progress does seem to be painfully slow.

-As it stands, I can’t see RCS making a real impact before 2020.
+As it stands then, I can’t see RCS making a real impact before 2020.

 Other ‘over the top’ messaging apps